Vampire (Buffy the Vampire Slayer): Vulnerabilities

+Variations

 Variations of vampires are seen on both Buffy and Angel.
-In the Angel season two episode "Through the Looking Glass", Angel and his team travel to a parallel world, Pylea, where he becomes a "Van-Tal" demon with green skin, spines and a bestial appearance.
-This form is described by Wesley as the vampire (specifically the demon that creates the vampire) in its purest form.
+In the Angel season 2 episode "Through the Looking Glass", Angel and his team travel to a parallel world, Pylea, where he becomes a "Van-Tal" demon with green skin, spines and a bestial appearance.
+This form is described in the series as the vampire (specifically the demon that creates the vampire) in its purest form.
 While in this form, Angel lacks the ability to reason, possessing neither the compassion his soul gives him nor the sadism he possesses as Angelus.

 The seventh season of Buffy introduces the Turok-Han, an ancient species of vampire analogous to Neanderthal man.
 These Turok-Han, colloquially referred to as "über-vamps", are stronger and harder to kill than common vampires, can usually withstand a stake to the chest without dusting and show only minor burns when doused with holy water, but can still be killed by beheading or sunlight.
-The Turok-Han show very little intelligence and cannot speak.

-At the end of Season Eight, Buffy destroys the Seed of Wonder, affecting the magical world but not active demons and vampires on Earth.
-All new vampires sired after the Seed's destruction rise as mindless, feral creatures that Xander Harris dubs "zompires".
-However, at the end of Season Nine, after rogue slayer Simone Doffler's experiment to create an ultimate vampire upon the slayers who followed her, one slayer, Vicki, has risen as a vampire after Doffler's death who exhibits the abilities of immunity to sunlight and shape shifting.
-During the beginning of Season Ten, Vicki and the new breed of vampires she sired are shown to be as strong and able withstand a stake to the chest as Turok-Han, however exhibiting a new vulnerability to silver as werewolves.

-Creation
+Vampires generally cannot reproduce sexually, but mystical circumstances allow the characters Angel and Darla to conceive a son, Connor, who has a human soul with vampire-like abilities of strength, endurance, agility, and senses, but none of their weaknesses or need to drink blood.
+Connor physically ages like humans, indicating that, unlike vampires, he is not an immortal and therefore will die eventually.